How do I contact the Foundation about a donation?

 I’m a Team Fox member and I have questions about fundraising, sending in contributions or having a Foundation representative at my event.
 Where can I find answers?

-Please log into Team Fox Dashboard and download the Team Fox Handbook.
+Visit our Fundraiser Resources and download the Team Fox Handbook.
 This resource can help you plan and execute your event and includes information about these topics, in addition to tips on fundraising and gaining sponsorship, guidance on Team Fox logo usage, and templates for donor outreach and thank you letters.

 What review criteria does The Michael J. Fox Foundation use when selecting proposals to fund?